 - Go to your veterinarian to ensure there is not an underlying medical condition.

-- Clean up the urine with a product designed to remove companion animal odors and stains.
+- Clean up the urine with a product designed to remove companion animal odors and stains, such as Simple Solution®.
 Ignore your dog while you are cleaning up the urine.

 - Enroll your dog in an obedience class that utilizes positive reinforcement.
 Practice training for five to ten minutes each day.
 You can offer him cues that he knows during times when he is likely to submissively urinate.
 When he responds correctly you can reward him.
 This will give him something to do besides urinate and will help build his confidence.